calindoran/calindoran/README.md

 - Some of my interests would be building web and native applications, building computers and playing music.

-- I’m currently learning more about full-stack development using Python as a backend and whatever new interesting React framework seems best for the project.
+- I’m currently learning more about full-stack development using Python as a backend and whatever new and interesting React framework seems best for the project.

 ## 📚 Tech Stack: